5 Easy Ways to Force Quit an App on Mac [2023]

 If an app keeps freezing, it is recommended that you uninstall and reinstall it to troubleshoot.

-As you might know, dragging an app to Trash doesn't completely remove it from your Mac.
-Its supporting files are everywhere on your Mac.
-To remove unwanted apps thoroughly and quickly, you can use BuhoCleaner, the best app uninstaller for Mac.
-It allows you to remove applications, including stubborn antivirus software, without leaving any traces.
+As you may be aware, dragging an app to the Trash doesn't entirely remove it from your Mac.
+Its supporting files linger throughout your system.
+For a thorough and swift removal of unwanted apps, consider using BuhoCleaner, the premier app uninstaller for Mac.
+It enables you to uninstall applications, including stubborn antivirus software, leaving no traces behind.

 100,000+ Satisfied Users Worldwide